Julian Assange Sentenced To 50 Weeks In Prison For Skipping Bail, May Face Other Charges

 Assange was arrested by U.K. police in 2010 after Sweden issued an international arrest warrant, as the Scandinavian country had wanted to prosecute him for rape.
 He bailed out of a British jail and then later sought refuge in the Ecuadorian embassy, where he would spend the next seven years.
 Sweden eventually dropped the rape charges, and Ecuador rescinded Assange’s asylum, freeing the way for British police to arrest him.

-Assange had remained in the embassy even after Sweden dropped the charges against him, because, as he has repeatedly claimed, he was afraid he would be extradited to the United States.
+Assange had remained in the embassy even after Sweden dropped the charges against him because, as he has repeatedly claimed, he was afraid he would be extradited to the United States.
 He has stated that he believes he would be tortured if he were taken to the U.S., and possibly even sent to Guantanamo Bay.

 “I found myself struggling with terrifying circumstances for which neither I nor those from whom I sought advice could work out any remedy.
 I did what I thought at the time was the best and perhaps the only thing that could be done.”